drasive/dat-adventure/README.md

 - Contains loads of grammar mistakes

 ## Installation
 Download the latest [release](https://github.com/drasive/dat-adventure/releases/) and put the extracted files somewhere on you computer.
-To run the game, just execute the appropriate Launcher (Windows or Linux).
+To run the game, just execute the appropriate launcher (Windows or Linux).
 The Java Runtime Environment (JRE) 5.0 or a compatible later version has to be installed on said computer.

 ## Documentation